 Diversity

 At Duke Dermatology we recognize that diversity makes us all better teachers, researchers, physicians and colleagues.
-We value diversity of race, ethnicity, gender, religion, sexual identity, gender identity, and ability.
 We are committed to creating an environment that celebrates the diverse voices of our team as we strive to fulfill our missions of teaching, investigating, and caring.
-Our program is dedicated to outreach in the community and improving the health of those who are underserved or underrepresented.
+Our program is dedicated to outreach in the community and improving the health of those who are underserved.

 Please read the messages from our Chair and our Vice Chair for Equity, Diversity and Inclusion